 On the other hand, assisted living won’t completely relieve spouses and adult children of responsibilities for overseeing how the senior is getting on.
 Regardless of the level of care, someone will need to observe their living environment and look out for your best interests.
 This may make a good argument for aging in place if you can work out the logistics.

 This is where costs come in.
 A part-time home health aide may be far less expensive than an assisted living facility, but if round-the-clock supervision becomes necessary, it is no savings.
 Discuss with a doctor how chronic conditions like diabetes, osteoporosis, or emphysema could make self-care a challenge in the future.
 At a certain point, an assisted living community where there is security, provided meals, and other amenities may be more cost-effective.
-That said, one reason most older adults decide to age in place for as long as they can is because it is the most economical option for them.
+That said, one reason most older adults decide to age in place for as long as they can is that it is the most economical option for them.

 Elderly people should never give out sensitive information like a Social Security number, credit card numbers, or bank account numbers unless they placed the call in the first place.